pedro-otero/crews-be/README.md

 - The album endpoint response has a `bestMatch` object that contains all the found data for the album.
 Subsequent requests to the album endpoint will have it updated or not as the `progress` increases.
 - Search operations are performed in strict sequential behavior.
 Otherwise a single search would hog the operations queue (the one that [throxy](7) handles).

 Clients are suppossed to poll the album endpoint until `progress` reaches 100.
-All this also allows to start many searches at the same time and use the Discogs API resources equally for all the clients.
+All this also allows to start many searches at the same time and use the Discogs API resources efficiently for all the clients.

 # Configuration